fairinternal/composable-llm/README.md

     - eventually it would be nice to see the apparence of patterns similar to the modular addition paper.
 - I will do the successor function
     - Find a network that learn the binary copy with the perfect accuracy.
 Show that we can learn the second layer MLP only in order to go from binary to parity.
+    - RN, exp1 is running with binary copy: it would allow to get clean iteration head, after what we will learn only the second layer MLP with the parity data.

 - I will reimplement the tokenizer to add a special token that select the problem.
 Then I will look at differnet option to learn the parity problem.
 I will compare metrics in terms of both number of flops, and number of parity data used.
     - learn it from scratch